USA Travel Guide

 Accommodation in the USA

 Accommodation in the USA is as diverse as the country itself.
-You will have no issue finding a dorm bed in a hostel when in the cities, but be prepared to pay up to $40 for the bed in some cities.
+You will have no issue finding a dorm bed in a hostel when in the cities but be prepared to pay up to $150 for the bed in some cities.
 Outside of the major US cities motels or B&B’s are the most common form of budget accommodation.
 If you are on a tight budget then Couchsurfer is commonly used or you could think about camping or renting a camper van.
 But if you can budget well the USA has some pretty amazing places to stay.
 From romantic cabins in Wisconsin to tiny houses in Northern Arizona

 Then check out the OneRoof app.
-OneRoof is a hyperlocal social network to meet your neighbors, buy sell barter things, introduce your pets, and create more of a community feel right at home.
+OneRoof is a hyperlocal social network to meet your neighbors, buy and sell barter things, introduce your pets, and create more of a community feel right at home.

 If you have recently moved to a new city you can find out if there’s a OneRoof community in your building here